abdirahmaanmahamed/HiringSytem/README.md

 # we call the functio connect
                        connect();

-# the we Readed for The Database of Hiring System To Create SQL  server The Table of User_registartion to selected two Column   colled USERNAME and USERPASSWORD
+# then we Readed for The Database of Hiring System To Create SQL  server The Table of User_registartion to selected two Column   colled USERNAME and USERPASSWORD

                     string xOG_Akhrin = "select * FROM User_registartion   where USERNAME='" + textBox1.Text + "' and  USERNAME='" + textBox2.Text + "'  ";